-- o Prompt initiation of a joint or shared Air Tactical Group Supervisor (Air Attack) will be considered. - o If adjacent unit aircraft are known to be in the boundary zone, the approaching aircraft will establish air-to-air contact before entering the general area. - For an incident in progress, use of airtankers will be coordinated between adjoining dispatch centers.
+- Prompt initiation of a joint or shared Air Tactical Group Supervisor (Air Attack) will be considered. - If adjacent unit aircraft are known to be in the boundary zone, the approaching aircraft will establish air-to-air contact before entering the general area. - For an incident in progress, use of airtankers will be coordinated between adjoining dispatch centers.

-The identification of joint-use airspace or the possible need for a TFR within or overlapping the boundary zone will be negotiated between adjoining dispatch centers with input from the Unit Aviation Officers to establish safety control measures or implement a TFR.
+The identification of joint-use airspace or the possible need for a TFR within or overlapping the boundary zone will be negotiated between adjoining dispatch centers with input from the Unit Aviation Officers.
 The use of an area defined by terrain features (e.g., rim-to-rim concept) should be strongly considered when establishing incident management, initial attack, or airspace frequency areas.
 If possible, these areas should also be aligned with the TFR dimensions.